s0h4m/toggle/README.md

 The state of the feature can be found in checkResponse.state along with other things present in the config like metadata

+###Optional parameters when using check

+- **onError(ErrorCallback errorCallback)**: provide an optional callback in case any error is encountered in checking the state of the feature
+- **getLatest()**: checks for the latest Config before returning the state (only valid for URL powered configs)
+- **defaultState(String defaultState)**: sets the default state of this request

+For more information do check the [implementation of CheckRequest.Builder](https://github.com/s0h4m/toggle/blob/master/toggle/src/main/java/cc/soham/toggle/CheckRequest.java)

 ###Other resources
-You can find out more about Toggle specific configuration questions in our [wiki](https://github.com/s0h4m/toggle/wiki).
+You can find out more about Toggle in our [wiki](https://github.com/s0h4m/toggle/wiki).

 ###Download